Overview: CollegeAdvisor.com Success Story

 Check out some other CollegeAdvisor.com reviews and CollegeAdvisor Client Success Stories to hear more from the thousands of students who have benefited from CollegeAdvisor.com.

-This Success Story was based on an interview with Bear Midkiff and his daughter Adriana.
+This Success Story was written by Abbie Sage, and based on an interview with Bear Midkiff and his daughter Adriana.
 The Midkiffs reached out to us for college essay tips and to get one-on-one help building her college list.
 If you are also looking for assistance with your college applications connect with a CollegeAdvisor.com Admissions Expert today.